Beware The Self-Centered

 His blistered flesh this day.

-Lamenting what his pride had vowed
+Lamenting all that he had vowed

 In arrogance to please a crowd,